Navigation

 Supplier selection: continue to promote the employment of disadvantaged people in waste management services.
 8

 Continue to provide instalment payment for bills and other voluntary facilities to support customers facing financial hardship.
-Invite other municipalities to sign a protocol to prevent the suspension of supply.
+Propose to other municipalities to sign a protocol to prevent the suspension of supply (138 municipalities in 2023).
 17

 Job creation and development of new skills